Preetham1983/SQL/README.md

 ## 📚 Table of Contents

-This repository is organized into chapters and supplementary PDF guides to help you learn progressively.
+This repository is organized into chapterss and supplementary PDF guides to help you learn progressively.

 ### Chapters